-This is a project of adventure, education and hope, according to Earth Kids TV film-maker, Simon Tatt.
+This is a project of adventure, education and hope, according to Earth Kids film-maker, Simon Tatt.
 He knows that tossing anything into the ocean is sacrilege, a disgrace and a littering offense.
-But Earth Kids TV is not using plastic bottles and the positive effects of this project far outweigh the negatives.
+But Earth Kids are not using plastic bottles and the positive effects of this project far outweigh the negatives.

 And these are not your ordinary bottles and these are not your run-of-the-mill messages.
 These are tiny glass bottles stoppered with corks.